nculwell/MathStudy/SchoolLevel.md

 - *Precalculus*
 - *Calculus*

-They also offer online courses that go with these books.
+The main high school curriculum subjects covered here (*Prealgebra*, *Introduction to Algebra*, *Intermediate Algebra*, *Introduction to Geometry*, *Precalculus*), aren't usually given a challenging treatment in the other available books, so these make very attractive alternatives.
+I don't know if there's much need for the calculus book, though, as students already have lots of different options for that (as detailed on my other books page).

 AoPS also has a set of books called *Beast Academy* which is planned to cover grades 2-5, although currently only grades 3 and 4 are complete.
+I have no idea if those are any good.

 These can be found here: https://www.artofproblemsolving.com/

+The Art of Problem Solving website also offers online courses that go with these books.

 ## The Russian texts